-The University of Utah's Huntsman Cancer Institute is a National Cancer Institute-Designated Cancer Center.
+The Huntsman Cancer Institute at the University of Utah (HCI) is a National Cancer Institute-Designated Cancer Center.
 The Cancer Center Support Grant (CCSG) provides funding for four research programs, each focused on a specialized aspect of basic, translational, and clinical cancer research performed by more than 135 members of our Cancer Center.
 These programs promote scientific excellence through coordinated, broad-based transdisciplinary research.

 Cancer Center Directory

 The Shared Resources at HCI and the University of Utah are funded by a combination of the Cancer Center Support Grant (CCSG), HCI institutional funds, other University of Utah funding sources, and charge-back for services.
 The HCI Shared Resources are overseen by Brad Cairns (Research Informatics, High-Throughput Genomics and Bioinformatic Analysis), David Jones (Biorepository and Molecular Pathology), Ken Boucher (Cancer Biostatistics), Wendy Kohlmann (Genetic Counseling), Ken Smith (Utah Population Database), Sunil Sharma (Clinical Trials Office), as well as Scott Lloyd who provides general financial and administrative oversight.
 University of Utah Health's shared resources are overseen by Andrew Weyrich and John Phillips.

 HCI leadership has made a strategic commitment to develop disease oriented research teams (DOTs) as a mechanism to enhance cancer focus, transdisciplinary integration, and collaboration.
 The ultimate objective of the DOT program is to maximize the impact of HCI discoveries on cancer patients.